Miroslav Parović: Biography

 He is active for more than 10 years in the social scene.
 He was a spokesman on hundreds of debates, gatherings, protests, television and radio broadcasts.
 He is the head of the councilor group Third Serbia (Трећа Србија) in the City of Novi Sad and the adviser to the mayor of Novi Sad in the field of energetic.

 He strives to proclaim the concept of active patriotism throughout his life.
 His political model is Stefan Lazarevic Despot of Serbia, also his favorite mythical character is Strahinja Banović.
 For the upcoming presidential elections in Serbia is the first of all the candidates announced his candidacy.

 The first politician in Serbia who is at the highest level received in the Crimean government and administration of the City of Sevastopol in December 2014.
 In 2014 it was officially admitted to the European Parliament by the deputies of the National Front, Jean-Luc Schaffhauser.
 Presided and created an international conference "New Europe", 17/10/2014., at which participants from leading European states discussed the possibility of establishing shaft Paris-Berlin-Moscow-Belgrade as a way for Europe to break away from the dominance of NATO.

 He lives in Novi Sad.
-He is married with Snezana and has a daughter Lenka.
+He is married to Snezana and has a daughter Lenka.